JRRouth/Ease-OS/README.md

 A os made by a indie developer(yet to write the kernel).
 Highly influenced by linus torvalds.
+Going to be a Open source OS, So in future your piece of advice and code for improving the os is highly valued.